amplience/dc-extension-aprimo-content-selector/README.md

 **Q: I have selected an image but a thumbnail is not showing in Amplience**

 A: The rendition selected is probably not suitable to display as an image in a web browser.
 An example may be a `.tif` file where the rendition is also a `.tif`

+**Q: Options data for Aprimo looks different**

+A: This is because the JSON has property names without strings in Aprimo (pre-stringified)